 Some countries adopt a hybrid way of dealing with electronic authentication, consisting of a middle ground between the minimalist and the prescriptive approaches.
 These legislations choose to assign a certain minimum legal status to some electronic signing methods while reserving greater legal effect on others.
 This level of difference can change from one country to another.

 This approach is likely more time-resistant, leaving room for new technological developments.
 Jurisdictions adopting two-tier laws usually recognize only digital signatures as carrying the same legal status as handwritten signatures.
 Simple e-signatures are legal and enforceable as well (unless stated otherwise), and it is usually prescribed the prevailing principle of non-discrimination on them.
-However, they are not granted the same evidentiary weight as digital, advanced, qualified e-signatures.
+However, they are not granted the same evidentiary weight as advanced e-signatures (digital signatures).

 It's up to the parties' freedom of contract to decide what type of signature they prefer.
 However, the use of a digital signature is recommended when deals and documents are particularly sensitive.
 The application of the two-pronged approach involves European Union and other European countries such as Norway, the U.K., Switzerland, as well as Argentina, Bermuda, Chile, Colombia, Mexico, Taiwan, China, South Korea, Singapore, Hong Kong, Japan, India, Malaysia, and South Africa.

 In the past, most businesses were local businesses, so it wasn’t that difficult to get to know your customers.
-In today’s global, internet-based economy, though, companies are under growing pressure to verify the identity of their clients, along with their potential risk factors or illegal intentions.
+In today’s global, internet-based economy, though, companies are under growing pressure to verify their clients’ identity, along with their potential risk factors or suspicious intentions.

 While performing cross-border high-value business transactions, there is no guarantee that the person who approaches your business is who they say they are - nor could you know what they might be involved with.
-Therefore, it's crucial to perform thorough identity checks on the parties involved to discover suspicious elements early on.
+Therefore, it's crucial to perform thorough identity checks to discover suspicious elements early on.

-Besides, the increasing frequency and severity of corruption, terrorist financing, and money laundering have made more and more urgent the need for Know-Your-Customer (KYC) policies.
-That is why identification procedures are now not only a business need but also mandatory activities required by Anti Money Laundering (AML) regulations.
+Besides, the increasing frequency and severity of corruption, terrorist financing, and economic crimes have made more and more urgent the need for Know-Your-Customer (KYC) policies.
+That is why identification procedures are not just a business need but also mandatory activities required by Anti Money Laundering (AML) regulations.

-Today not only banks and credit or insurance agencies put in place a policy framework to know their customers.
-More and more online businesses of all sizes are implementing this process, demanding that customers provide detailed due diligence information to assess their suitability as clients and minimize the risk of fraud.
+Today, banks and credit or insurance agencies are not the only organizations that put a policy framework in place to know their customers.
+More and more businesses of all sizes are implementing this process, demanding customers to provide detailed due diligence information to assess their suitability as clients and minimize the risk of fraud.